roidrage/paperplanes/_posts/2011-1-10-mongodb_and_data_durability.md

 ### Bottom Line

 It's okay to accept trade-offs with whatever database you choose to your own liking.
-However, in my opinion, the potential of loosing all your data when you use `kill -9` to stop it should not be one of them, nor should accepting that you always need a slave to achieve any level of durability.
+However, in my opinion, the potential of losing all your data when you use `kill -9` to stop it should not be one of them, nor should accepting that you always need a slave to achieve any level of durability.
 The problem is less with the fact that it's MongoDB's current way of doing persistence, it's with people implying that it's a seemingly good choice.
 I don't accept it as such.
 If you can live with that, which hopefully you don't have to for much longer anyway, that's fine with me, it's not